Network effects in default clustering for large systems: Introduction

-We study the typical behavior of the loss rate both in the overall pool and within names of the same type.
+In this paper, we assume that we are given an adjacency matrix $\Delta$ with sufficiently regular behavior (see Sections \ref{S:Model}-\ref{S:Assumptions} for details).
+Then, our goals are to study the typical behavior of the loss rate both in the overall pool and within names of the same type.
 In addition, we study the mean impact to default on a given name from system wide defaults as the number of components $N\rightarrow\infty$.
 We allow the pool to be heterogeneous with stochastic intensity that evolves dynamically in time and with different weights $\omega(i,j)$ for different $i,j$.
-In addition, the loss rate (either overall in the pool or for names of specific types) and the mean default impact on a given from system wide defaults are dynamic quantities and their computation can be numerically cumbersome.
+In addition, the loss rate (either overall in the pool or for names of specific types) and the mean default impact on a given name from system wide defaults are dynamic quantities and their computations can be numerically cumbersome.
 We show numerically that low-rank approximations motivated through the SVD can be very effective in accurately reducing the dimension of the system and thus making their evaluation numerically tractable.